-Canvas: No Drop Box in Canvas
+Canvas: No Dropbox in Canvas

-When we moved to Canvas we gained a lot of useful features, but we lost a nice tool – Drop Box.
+When Rice moved to Canvas we gained a lot of useful features, but we lost a nice tool – Drop Box.
 Don’t sweat it!
 We have some solutions.
 Here is the list of solutions in the order of our recommendation:

 Students can upload multiple files from their desktop or from their Google Drive.
-Then all the files will be collected for you under the assignment.
+Then all the files will be collected under the assignment.
 Some additional features of the Assignments tool are the ability to view and mark up the students’ submission online without needing to download the file.
 Comments can be sent back and forth with the student for each submission as well.

 You can create groups for your course.
 Each group gets a site.
 In each site, there is the Files tool where they can upload.

 At this point, you should see a gear/wheel icon next to your group.
 When you click on that, you will see, "Visit Group Homepage."
 Click on that to access the files area.
 You should find all students upload there.

-*** This is the SAFE way to share secure documents
+Important note: This is the SAFE way to share secure documents

 Create a folder in Box, label it as YourCourse 101, then share it with your students in the class.
-I suggest select students' role as Uploader when setting up sharing.
+We recommend selecting students' role as Uploader when setting up sharing.
 Uploader can ONLY upload.
 They can not do anything else.

-*Use your @rice.edu Google Drive, not your personal Google Drive.
+Important note: not your personal Google Drive.

-Approach I:Create a folder with your course name, share it with everyone in your course.
+Create a folder with your course name, share it with everyone in your course.
 Google can only share the folder as editors.
-Students *could* delete other students' files.
+It is possible that students could delete other students' files.